Joe Germanese

 Joe Germanese (born June 4, 1985) is an American soccer player.

+Club career

+Prior to playing professionally, Germanese played for the Duke Blue Devils.

+On January 18, 2008, Germanese was selected by the New England Revolution of Major League Soccer 27th-overall in the 2008 MLS SuperDraft.
+The club signed him to a developmental contract on May 22.

-Germanese made his full professional debut and scored his first career goal for Revolution on 1 July 2008, in a US Open Cup third-round game against Richmond Kickers.
-Prior to playing professionally, he played for the Duke Blue Devils.
-He was known as a ruthless finisher.
+Germanese made his full professional debut, and scored his first career goal for Revolution, on July 1, 2008, in a 2008 U.S. Open Cup third-round game against Richmond Kickers.
+He would score again in the club's 3-1 loss to D.C.
+United on August 12 in the U.S. Open Cup semifinal.

+He made his Major League Soccer league debut on September 6, coming on as a 70th-minute substitute for Sainey Nyassi in a 4-0 loss to the Columbus Crew.

 During 2008 Germanese also spent a short spell on loan at USL Second Division side Western Mass Pioneers.
 The Revolution released him at the end of the 2008 season.